Introduction, downloads

 • This report is not restricted to founders.

-• This command can be used to view heterozygous haploid (including mixed MT) counts; refer to the file format entries for more details.
+• By default, this summarizes hardcall missingness.
+There are optional output columns summarizing dosage missingness, as well as heterozygous haploid (including mixed MT) counts; refer to the file format entries for details.

 --genotyping-rate ['dosage']